cjdoris/pAdicExtensions/docs/ramification-polygons.md

 > {:.ret}
 {:.intrinsic}

 True iff `P1` and `P2` are equivalent, that is, their corresponding Eisenstein polynomials generate the same extensions.
+If true, also returns `<k,y>` such that any solution to `x^k=y` conjugates one to the other.
+If false, also returns a reason.

 <a id="EquivalenceClass"></a><a id="EquivalenceClass--PadRamifPgon"></a>